Wireless power transfer: Far-field (radiative) techniques

 Far field methods achieve longer ranges, often multiple kilometer ranges, where the distance is much greater than the diameter of the device(s).
 High-directivity antennas or well-collimated laser light produce a beam of energy that can be made to match the shape of the receiving area.
 The maximum directivity for antennas is physically limited by diffraction.

 In general, visible light (from lasers) and microwaves (from purpose-designed antennas) are the forms of electromagnetic radiation best suited to energy transfer.

 The dimensions of the components may be dictated by the distance from transmitter to receiver, the wavelength and the Rayleigh criterion or diffraction limit, used in standard radio frequency antenna design, which also applies to lasers.
 Airy's diffraction limit is also frequently used to determine an approximate spot size at an arbitrary distance from the aperture.
 Electromagnetic radiation experiences less diffraction at shorter wavelengths (higher frequencies); so, for example, a blue laser is diffracted less than a red one.

 The Rayleigh limit (also known as the Abbe diffraction limit), although originally applied to image resolution, can be viewed in reverse, and dictates that the irradiance (or intensity) of any electromagnetic wave (such as a microwave or laser beam) will be reduced as the beam diverges over distance at a minimum rate inversely proportional to the aperture size.
-The larger the ratio of a transmitting antenna's aperture or laser's exit aperture to the wavelength of radiation, the more can the radiation be concentrated in a compact beam.
+The larger the ratio of a transmitting antenna's aperture or laser's exit aperture to the wavelength of radiation, the more the radiation can be concentrated in a compact beam.

 Microwave power beaming can be more efficient than lasers, and is less prone to atmospheric attenuation caused by dust or aerosols such as fog.

 Here, the power levels are calculated by combining the parameters together, and adding in the gains and losses due to the antenna characteristics and the transparency and dispersion of the medium through which the radiation passes.
 That process is known as calculating a link budget.